rzaluska/hugo-blog-source/content/blog/create-pod-from-cronjob-in-kubernetes.md

 time-consuming and may lead to errors.
 In this blog post, I will describe a better solution to that problem.

->Note: All code in this tutorial has been tested using Kubernetest v1.21.x and Python3.
+>Note: All code in this tutorial has been tested using Kubernetes v1.21.x and Python3.

 # Python Kubernetes API
 We will use the Python Kubernetes API to automate the creation of Pod based on `CronJob`.